tatethurston/nextjs-routes/README.md

    - This will generate `nextjs-routes.d.ts`
    - Whenever you change your routes, run this command again

-3. That's it! `next/link` and `next/router` type definitions that have been augmented to verify your application's routes.
+3. That's it! `next/link` and `next/router` type definitions have been augmented to verify your application's routes.
 No more broken links, and you get route autocompletion 🙌.

 ## Examples 🛠